9.8 Complaint Resolution

 Both the Complainant and the Respondent will be informed in writing of the decision on the appeal.
 The decision on an appeal is final.
 Generally, the decision on an appeal is made within 30 calendar days from the date the appeal was submitted.

-9.8.5 Provisions Common to Section 9.8
+9.8.6 Provisions Common to Section 9.8

-9.8.5.1 Interim and Supportive Measures
+9.8.6.1 Immediate Action and Supportive Measures

-9.8.5.2 False Accusations or Testimony
+9.8.6.2 False Accusations or Testimony

-9.8.5.3 Confidentiality and Privacy
+9.8.6.3 Confidentiality and Privacy

 1. MIT expects the parties to maintain the confidentiality of an ongoing Section 9.8 Complaint Resolution process, except as necessary to gather and present relevant evidence.

 3. In certain circumstances, disclosing information about a Section 9.8 Complaint Resolution process may be construed as retaliation or harassment in violation of MIT policy.
-Participants should keep in mind that any action that would discourage a reasonable person from participating in an informal or formal complaint or investigation process may be construed as retaliation.
+Participants should keep in mind that any action that would discourage a reasonable person from participating in an informal or formal complaint resolution process may be construed as retaliation.

 5. Once a Section 9.8 Complaint Resolution process is complete, the parties are not prohibited from sharing the determination as to whether a Conduct Policy was violated; however, MIT nonetheless strongly encourages all parties to be thoughtful about whether they share information and to be mindful of the prohibitions against retaliation and harassment as noted above.

-9.8.5.4 Assistance During the Complaint Resolution Process
+9.8.6.4 Assistance During the Complaint Resolution Process

-During an informal resolution process or during a formal investigation, both the Complainant and the Respondent may be accompanied by a member of the MIT community to any meeting about the Complaint.
+During an informal or formal resolution process involving Complaints against faculty, staff, and postdoctoral scholar Respondents, both the Complainant and the Respondent may be accompanied by a member of the MIT community to any meeting about the Complaint.
 These individuals may not be family members, subordinates, or attorneys (except as noted below), although parties may, of course, consult with an attorney or other advisor on their own before or after any meeting at MIT.
-In cases alleging a violation of Section 9.5.1 Sexual Harassment, Section 9.5.2.1 Sexual Misconduct, Section 9.5.1.3 Gender-Based Harassment, Section 9.5.1.4 Title IX Sexual Harassment, or Section 9.5.2 Stalking, the parties may have an advisor who is an attorney or person outside the MIT community, as long as that person is not a witness or party to the Complaint.

-9.8.5.5 Pay Status for Time Spent in Complaint Resolution Process
+9.8.6.5 Pay Status for Time Spent in Complaint Resolution Process

 Where complaint resolution occurs during an employee’s normal working hours, a reasonable amount of paid release time may be granted.

-9.8.5.6 Departure of Complainant or Respondent from MIT
+9.8.6.6 Departure of Complainant or Respondent from MIT

-9.8.5.7 Legal Information
+9.8.6.7 Legal Information